JadABUBAKER2000/flutterfront/README.md

 (person 1) of the UniBook limited shop project.
 Data is stored locally using sqlite (sqflite).
 Passwords are hashed with SHA-256 prior to storing.

-## How to use
-1. Open this folder in your Flutter environment (Android Studio / VSCode).
-2. Run `flutter pub get`.
-3. Run on device/emulator: `flutter run`.

 ## Notes
 - Language: bilingual labels included (English / Arabic).